fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 The node name MUST be represented in the UTF-8 charset {{RFC3629}}
 using the Default Language {{RFC2277}}.

+# Use by address translators {#nat}

+An address translator MAY use this extension when translating an ICMP message listed above to include the pre-translation source address of a packet.
+When doing so, it MUST include the IP Address Sub-Object, and MUST NOT include the Node Name Sub-Object.
+If an ICMP Extension Structure is already present in the packet being translated, this Extension Object is appended to the existing ICMP Extension Structure and the checksum is updated.
+If an ICMP Extension Structure is not present in the packet being translated, one is added using the rules of {{RFC4884}}.
+Further details of this mode of operation are outside the scope of this memo.

 # Security Considerations {#security}

 A node name may reveal sensitive information